otammato/CICD_GitHub_Actions_pipeline_demo/README.md

 # GitHub_Actions_pipeline_demo

-[ CI/CD Docker Java ] Create a CI/CD pipeline with GitHub Actions to build the app, then built and push the Docker image
+[ CI/CD Docker Java ] Create a CI/CD pipeline with GitHub Actions to build the app, then built and push the Docker image to DockerHub

 <br><br>